-- 1. No non-compete can exceed one year; - Exempts low wage employees and non-exempt employees from noncompete agreements; - 3.
-Prohibits "no poach" agreements; - 4.
-Imposes a 10-day notification requirement to enforce any agreement or it will be rendered null and void; - 5.
-Prohibits non-compete with agreements independent contractors, seasonal employees, employees who been working have less than one year or were terminated.
+- No non-compete can exceed one year; Exempts low wage employees and non-exempt employees from noncompete agreements; - 3.
+Prohibits "no poach" agreements; - Imposes a 10-day notification requirement to enforce any agreement or it will be rendered null and void; - Prohibits non-compete agreements with independent contractors, seasonal employees, employees who have been working or less than one year or were terminated.